Mental Health Facilities Salinas, CA

 Monterey County Behavioral Health - 40.4 miles from Salinas, CA

 Monterey County Behavioral Health is one of mental health facilities in King City, California, located at 200 Broadway Street, Suite 70, 93930 zip code.
-Monterey County Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Monterey County Behavioral Health provides dialectical behavior therapy, group therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Monterey County Behavioral Health provides telemedicine/telehealth and outpatient treatment.
+Monterey County Behavioral Health provides integrated dual diagnosis disorder treatment, activity therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
 Monterey County Behavioral Health also supports people with serious mental illness.
-Additional services provided at Monterey County Behavioral Health include family psychoeducation, psychosocial rehabilitation services and case management.
+Additional services provided at Monterey County Behavioral Health include assertive community treatment, family psychoeducation and case management.

 Learn More